sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 Regular image classification DCNNs have similar structure.
 These models take images as input and output a single value representing the category of that image.

 Usually, classification DCNNs have four main operations. *Convolutions*, *activation function*, *pooling*, and *fully-connected layers*.
-Passing an image through a series of these operations, outputs a feature vector containing the probabilities for each class label.
-Note that in this setup, we categorize an image as whole.
+Passing an image through a series of these operations outputs a feature vector containing the probabilities for each class label.
+Note that in this setup, we categorize an image as a whole.
 That is, we assign a single label to an entire image.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/deep_segmentation_network/cnns.jpg" alt="ResNet bottleneck layer">